These 10 ethical British fashion brands show that the UK’s more than just a fast fashion hub!

 Ethics: Mother of Pearl creates all their products with the future of our planet in mind.
 This means they use materials that are natural and long-lasting, such as organic cotton, TENCEL and hemp.
 Oh, and if you love our main image, shot by Stella’s sister, Mary McCartney, know this: the profits from the sales of these photo prints will go to “Real Horse Power,” which provides Equine-Assisted Psychotherapy (EAP) for youths.

-Items: From dresses and knitwear to trousers and sweatshirts, the luxe garments often feature masculine silhouettes with feminine detailing.
+One of the best ethical British fashion brands for: Quirky dresses and knitwear to trousers and sweatshirts.
+Luxe garments featuring masculine silhouettes with feminine detailing.

 The daughter of Sir Paul and former Creative Director at Chloe is probably one of the best known ethical British fashion designers!